+Enabling/Disabling an ESM Blanking Zone

+To enable a new blanking zone, you must upload a revised text file onto the SATCOM System that contains the new blanking zone coordinates.
+Likewise, you can disable an existing blanking zone by uploading a revised text file onto the SATCOM System that no longer contains the blanking zone coordinates.

 [B] Troubleshooting the SATCOM System

+[B] SATCOM System Troubleshooting Prerequisites

+Before troubleshooting an issue with the SATCOM System, verify that the following conditions are met:

+The system has been correctly installed

+in service, operational and this troubleshooting activity is based on a loss of service.

+The HR133/HR160 System’s Line Replaceable Units under test are correctly configured to communicate with the satellite.

+The fault is located within the HR133/HR160 Antenna System LRUs and not within the aircraft cabling or customer’s interfacing components.

-[1] Troubleshooting Provisions
+[B] Troubleshooting Provisions

 The HR133 and HR160 systems are equipped with Built-In Test (BIT) features in the two interior LRUs.
 These LRUs are equipped with variable color indicator LED lights and Persistent Fault Indicators, or Fault Balls, that if triggered indicate the particular LRU is faulted.
 The ACMU has a two character LED BIT window to display alpha-numeric hex codes and assist rapid troubleshooting.

 Additionally, a web-based Graphical User Interface (GUI), normally used for configuration and operational system checks, is the heart of troubleshooting and BIT methodology.
 After connecting a laptop via an Ethernet cable to the Maintenance Port on the ACMU, the various screens not only report status, but also allow the technician to exercise portions of the system during fault isolation.

+This chapter also includes a detailed procedure for identifying a faulty Line Replaceable Unit (LRU).
+The goal of this procedure is to isolate the fault with high probability, to one LRU, so that replacement can be safely accomplished in a minimum amount of time.

 [B] Troubleshooting Site Prerequisites

 The following site requirements must be met for troubleshooting.

-Clear Line of Site to Desired Satellite(s)
+A clear line of site to the desired satellite(s)

 Inertial Navigation System correctly oriented and powered on.